sparkutils/quality/docs/getting_started/connect.md

     The quality MapLookup warnings deserve further explanation, in order to re-use the implementation but provide a consistent interface on both connect and classic quality_api_stub, as the name suggests, provides stub implementations that are then swapped out by quality_api and the classic quality 'server' jar as appropriate.

+??? warn "Keep Connect and Server code separated"
+    If y code

 ## Example Java Usage